Best Good, Cheap Road Bikes For Budget Cyclists (2017 – 2018)

-Click here – See our #1 top AW editor-rated road bike on Amazon
+Click here – See our #1 editor-rated road bike for 2018

 Whether you are just getting into road cycling as a beginner, or if you have been riding a road bike for a while, there are some good cheap options out there so that you do not have to spend a fortune on a quality road bike.
 Especially when online stores like Nashbar offer high quality bikes at cheap prices.

 It can be easy to walk into a local bike shop and get overwhelmed by the sheer beauty of some of those bikes with price tags that are well over $1,000.
 Don’t get me wrong – I don’t mind spending money on gear that gets me outside and active, but I also like to do many different things outside.
 That means that I would rather get a low cost road bike that is good quality so that I can spend more on other activities.
-That why I prefer more budget-friendly bikes.
+That why I prefer more budget-friendly bikes in the under $1000 price range since I’m not a serious cyclist.
+I also think this is the perfect price point for a good entry level bike.

 - 1. Nashbar Flat Bar Road Bike